chongzixin/ytkids-simu/README.md

 npm install
 ```

 2. Run the project.
-This command will start the webpack-dev-server, as well as start `tsc` in watch mode so that all changes to typescript files will automatically be compiled into their javascript version for use.
+This command will start webpack in serve mode, so that all changes to typescript files will automatically be packaged into a single `bundle.js`.
+Note that for development, this `bundle.js` file is only in memory and won't be visible.
 ```
 npm run start
 ```

 # Other Notes
 - This repo is a submodule on `chongzixin.github.io`.
 GitHub Actions have been setup to automatically trigger a submodule update on the parent repository whenever there is a push to the main branch.

+- When releasing to production, run `npm run build` so that the latest `bundle.js` file gets created. **IMPORTANT**

 # Other Solutions Considered